Jose Morey: Career

-As a member of the Chief Engineering Council for Hyperloop Transportation Technologies, Morey directs engineering technologists to design and develop new properties, including the world's first augmented reality train windows.

 Morey is an advisor for NASA iTech, developing technologies and AI to be used towards the 2030 Mars Mission and the NASA Space Breathing Initiative.
 He has directed international teams of engineers to develop a database with NASA and NetApp for rapid COVID-19 response measures, now integrated into the US National Emergency Broadcast System.
 They have programmed AI to determine the best medical procedures in combatting and treating COVID-19.
 Morey has also served as a representative of the Polish Space Agency.

 Morey has served as an advisor to the Director of the White House Office of Science and Technology on their Kaggle CORD19 Project, in collaboration with high-ranking research universities, foundations, Microsoft, and the National Library of Medicine (NLM).
 Morey aided these parties in the development of an AI platform to analyze material on the Coronavirus family and COVID-19 pandemic.

-In 2021, his novel, LatinX Business Success, co-authored with Frank Carbajal (president of Es Tiempo LLC), was released by Wiley Publishing, and became a #1 seller on Amazon.
+In 2021, his novel, LatinX Business Success, co-authored with Frank Carbajal (president of Es Tiempo LLC), was released by Wiley Publishing.

+Morey is an Eisenhower Fellow with the 2020-2021 Zhi-Xing Fellows Program.
+He is also a faculty member of the Singularity University.
+He is known as the first intergalactic doctor, and in 2019, Morey founded and became CEO of Ad Astra Media LLC in Virginia.